 The human services program provides the skills and competencies required for a variety of positions in the helping professions.
 Human service professionals work with people experiencing a wide range of problems, including those with developmental disabilities, individuals with mental health problems or disorders, people with substance abuse problems, clients with work- or educational-related issues, or those needing assistance with basic life need issues such as housing, food, and clothing.
 Human service professionals work with children, adults, groups, families and the elderly.

 Human service professionals are motivated by helping others.
 Effective professionals are patient, have empathy and compassion for others, and enjoy giving of themselves and working with others.
 Human service professionals should also be able to manage their time well and possess effective communication skills.
 Because of the nature of the work in this field, professionals should be mature, stable and dependable.

+Students with a degree in human services work in a number of capacities and jobs, including case managers or case workers, counselors, advocates, and prevention or education specialists.
 Many graduates work one-on-one with clients in direct care positions, while others work behind the scenes or in administrative or management positions.
 Human service professionals work in government- or state-funded agencies, in non-profit agencies, in residential treatment programs and hospitals, and in private offices or agencies.

 Licensure – Employment in this field requires Texas licensure from the State of Texas (LCDC)